alfinabu0/alfinabu0/README.md

 ## 🌱 Current Focus
 - 🎯 **Backend Development** for my startup.
 - 💻 **Freelance Projects** in web and mobile app development.
-- 🚀 Learning more about **cloud technologies** and scaling applications.
+- 🚀 Learning more about **software development and computers as a whole** .

 ---